maconbot/dillo/README.md

 ```

 This will download the `dillo_dev` image on your system and log you into the
-container.
-At that point you should run:
+container. //You will be root@randomid:/ At that point you should run:

 $ cd /data/git/
 $ git clone https://github.com/armadillica/dillo.git dillo